 I love microbes.

-I’m currently studying microbes as a Fellow in the Boundaries of Life Initiative at the Laboratory for Research in Complex Systems (formerly Global Viral); I’m also an Adjunct Assistant Professor in the Biology Department at San Francisco State University.
+I’m currently studying microbes in space, in the Space Biosciences Research Branch at NASA Ames Research Center.
 You can find out about some of my most recent projects on my Research page; over the course of my studies I’ve had experience working on everything from bacteriophages to bacteria to archaea to fungi, and even a few plants and animals.
 Find more from me at:

 • Google Scholar